Understanding Your Dometic Penguin II Air Conditioner

 To power on your Dometic air conditioner, locate the Dometic controller and tap the power/mode button on the left side.
 This will turn the air conditioner on, but it will be on "fan only" mode.
 To switch to the air conditioner setting, tap the power/mode button a second time.
 Tap it again to switch to heat, and tap a fourth time to turn it off.

-Other tips for cooling the van: Parking on dirt, gravel, or grass as opposed to pavement, parking in the shade, and/or parking next to a body of water where it is cooler.
+Other tips for cooling the van: Park on dirt, gravel, or grass as opposed to pavement, park in the shade, and/or park next to a body of water where it is cooler.

 For owners with an AGM battery system, your van needs to be connected to shore power before using the Dometic air conditioner.
 While owners with a lithium battery system can technically get a couple hours of operation before completely draining your batteries, we highly recommend only running the Dometic air conditioner while connected to shore power.